christadejesus/christadejesus/README.md

 # 👧 Hello, World.
 I'm Christa De Jesus.

-I'm A community-taught web developer with a passion for design and using my skills, creativity, and experience to help others build their dreams in digital spaces.
+I'm a community-taught web developer with a passion for design and using my skills, creativity, and experience to help others build their dreams in digital spaces.

 ## 💻 My Favorite Tech Tools